chris-lovejoy/data-science-pipeline/README.md

 A suggested general process is the following:

-Use the template code in [this notebook](2.%20Feature%20Enginering.ipynb) to visualise each feature while creating a custom function to extract it.
+Use the template code in [this notebook](2.%20Feature%20Engineering.ipynb) to visualise each feature while creating a custom function to extract it.
 Then, move the functions into [this src module](/src/build_features.py).

 ### Step 4: Train the appropriate models

+[decide the appropriate model... sk learn diagram can help here]

+- For template code for classification, see this notebook.
+- For template code for regression, see this notebook.
+- For template code for clustering, see this notebook.